Make-School-Courses/Entrepreneurship-1/README.md

 In order to pass this course, you must

 1. Have fewer than 2 unexcused absences
-1. Invalidate at least one business idea
+1. Invalidate at least one business idea and pivot at least once.
+1. Plan and conduct at least 5 formal user interviews
+1. Build a Landing Page
-1. Pivot at least once
+1. Conduct at least 3 growth campaigns
-1. Finish and turn in all the deliverables for each step for at least one business idea
-1. Complete a **Product Write Up** 2-5 pages / 500-1500 words that tells the story of your product.
+1. Complete a **Product Write Up** 4-6 pages / 1000-1500 words that tells the story of your product.
 It must include:
   * What idea(s) you started with
-  * What RATs turned out one way or the other
+  * Your original elevator pitch
+  * Your original RATs
+  * Descriptions of each user interview you did
-  * What discoveries you made
+  * Any discoveries and pivots you made
   * A link to your landing page
-  * The outcomes of your awareness campaigns
+  * The outcomes of your growth campaigns
   * A conversion rates table per campaign and channel
   * What you would do with more time

 You will be evaluated on:

-1. Your ability to debiase your RATs
+1. Your ability to debias your RATs
 1. The quality of the plan your marketing funnel
 1. The quality of your landing page
 1. The creativity and quality for your awareness campaigns